Lux3n-git/luxclient/production/itemexchange.md

     -Hold the item you want, in the quantity you would like, (For example, 5 diamonds) and type /iec input.
 An exchange rule (lored stone button) will be created in your inventory.
     -Hold the item you are selling, in the quantity you are selling for, (For example, one cow egg) and type /iec output.
-An exchange rule (lored stone button) will be created in your inventory
+An exchange rule (lored stone button) will be created in your inventory.
     -Place the two buttons in a chest (make sure to reinforce it!).
 If you left click the chest it will now tell you the exchanges available.